jessmcdonald/weather-flow/README.md

 # Future
 Product improvements I would add next:
 * add search functionality so user can search for locations other than their current one / in case geolocation fails
-* add possibility to select & save custom default locations
+* add possibility to add/remove & save custom default locations

 * state management - I have chosen not to implement NgRx at this point as for an app of this size I thought it would be overkill, however as funtionality and user settings are added, it could make sense to add state management following Redux pattern.